cedar-policy/cedar-docs/docs/collections/_policies/syntax-policy.md

 //matches any resource of type Photo resource is Photo

-//matches any resource of type Photo in the hierarchy of the specified entity Album resource is Photo in Album::"alice_vacation"
+//matches any resource of type Photo in the hierarchy of the specified Album resource is Photo in Album::"alice_vacation"
 ```